 I have put together a separate handout on how to use a nebulizer with the therapies and protocols suggested by Dr. Brownstein along with information on vendors to contact.
-Email or call my office if you would like a copy.
+Email my office if you would like a copy.
 We also carry a limited amount of nebulizers in the office as well as a supply of 3% food grade hydrogen peroxide and saline solution that we make available at cost.

 On another Covid-19 related matter, check out the latest from yesterday’s NYT on PCR testing.
 Apparently about 70-90% of Covid-19 supposed positive tests are in fact set way too sensitive and basically these tests carry a very low non infective load of SARS-Cov 2 virus so essentially really negative in terms of causing any problems either to self or to others, but because they are reported as positive, contact tracing and 14 day quarantine ensues.